xiaogit00/streamsapp/README.md

 ### Tired of using Google Sheets to track your investments?

-### Introducing Streams: is a lightweight, browser based investment tracker.
+### Me too.
+Introducing Streams: a lightweight browser-based investment tracker.